Kingham: Twinning

 Kingham is twinned with the village of Pont-à-Marcq near Lille in France.

 In popular culture

 In 2004 a Country Life panel judged Kingham to be "England's Favourite Village".
 Blur bass-player Alex James lives on a sheep and dairy farm outside the village and chronicles the experience in his column in The Independent.
-An episode of the BBC Three comedy This Country was also filmed at Kingham railway station.
+An episode of the BBC Three comedy This Country was filmed at Kingham railway station.